apollographql/apollo-server/packages/apollo-server-defer/README.md

 #### Transport:

 - @defer requires a transport layer that is able to stream or push data to the client, like websockets or server side events.
 If the transport layer does not support this, Apollo Server should fallback to normal execution and ignore @defer, while providing a warning message on the console.
+- Another approach is to look into upgrading `HttpLink` to accept multipart http responses.
+This is ideal, since it is lightweight compared to websockets, and requires the least amount of setup from the user.
 - Note: Deferred queries are not able to be refetched in isolation.
 So links like apollo-link-retry and apollo-link-error might need to ignore patches for now.

 #### Restrictions on @defer usage: